howardbdev/react-intro-online-web-ft-120919/README.md

-# Please note the master branch will keep up with the latest lecture using this repo, currently Component Lifecycle..
+# Please note the master branch will be the latest code.. to see code as it was based on a particular lecture, check out the other branches (see what I did there?  "check out" the other branches ...?  ok sorry I'll stop...)
 ## Other branches:
+- [`first-lecture`] is for the first lecture, Intro to React 😁
-- [`first lecture`] is for the first lecture, Intro to React 😁
+- [`component-lifecycle-lecture`] is for the first lecture, Intro to React 😁

 # [React]!!!!
 Today we will: